Kheirlb/rockets/README.md

 * Incorporate CG vs CP differences
 * Incorporate lift of rocket and fins
 * Incorporate thrust profiles (with changing back pressure)
-* Incorporate control systems
+* Incorporate control systems (TVC)
+* Incorporate staging
+* Incorporate transfer into LEO or GEO orbits
+* Add Graphical User Interface (GUI)
+* Make non-MATLAB version for any user (python?)
+* Make GNU Octave Compatible

-* Apply optimization theory
+* Apply optimization control theory

 ## FYI... you could do the above... or you could just use RASAero